Vaillancourt Fountain: 1987 U2 concert

 Armand Vaillancourt flew from Quebec to California after the incident, and spoke in favor of Bono's actions at U2's Oakland performance several days later.
 Vaillancourt said, "Good for him.
 I want to shake his hand.
 People get excited about such a little thing."
 The sculptor spray-painted a slogan of his own on the band's stage, "Stop the Madness".

 The episode received further attention when it was featured in U2's 1988 documentary film Rattle and Hum.
 There, footage of it was shown over, and interspersed with, the band's opening number, "All Along the Watchtower", a song by Bob Dylan that had been a big hit for Jimi Hendrix.
 This has led some people to misidentify the song being played when the spray painting occurred.
-In any case, the fountain and plaza ended up on one U2 fan site's list of recommended group-related places in the U.S. to visit.
+The fountain and plaza are listed on one U2 fan site's list of recommended group-related places in the U.S. to visit.